 The primary bats affected by wind energy development in the APWRA are Mexican free-tailed and hoary bats, which together account for more than 90% of the bat fatalities observed in Vasco Winds and Golden Hills monitoring; the two species make up approximately equal fractions of the observed mortality.
 The Mexican free-tailed bat is not a species of conservation concern, as it is extremely widespread and in most of its range is non-migratory.
 The hoary bat, however, is highly migratory, with a summer range that includes much of North America, and seasonal migrations to overwinter in southern California and Mexico (Cryan 2003).
 The species was early identified as the single most common bat fatality at wind farms at locations throughout the United States (Ellison 2012), both because it is a "tree bat" that is known to be attracted to forage at wind turbines (Arnett et al. 2016), and because it is highly migratory.
-Migrations in this species are not well understood, but at least some populations make very long migrations (Cryan et al. 2014).
-California is geographically positioned between hoary bat populations in western Canada and the Pacific Northwest, and overwintering habitat in southern California and Mexico.
-Most hoary bat fatalities detected in the APWRA have occurred in the fall, during the southward bat migration, so it is likely that most hoary bat fatalities in the area involve migratory rather than resident bats, and this may also indicate that their spring migration has less exposure in the APWRA.
-It is thus likely that many of the fatalities observed at APWRA are derived from a large migratory population that summers north of the area.
+Migrations in this species are not well understood, but it is likely that many of the fatalities observed at APWRA are derived from a large migratory population that summers north of the area.